 The design of the Dell U3417W is excellent.
 The width of the screen stands out and the curved screen looks good.
 The stand is fairly heavy and results in a stable monitor despite the small footprint.
 Like other ultrawide monitors, it isn't possible to rotate the monitor to display a portrait image.
 The rear also looks good, and there is a hole in the stand to route cables through and reduce clutter.
 The build quality is also great, and shouldn't cause any issues.

-Like most ultrawide monitors, ergonomic adjustments are limited.
-The only options are to adjust the height by 4.4" or to tilt the monitor.
-This limited range of adjustments can make it a bit more difficult to find a comfortable viewing position.
+The ergonomic adjustments are mediocre.
+The options available to adjust are the height, the swivel and the tilt of the monitor.
+The limited range available in these adjustments can sometimes make it a bit more difficult to find a comfortable viewing position.

 The Dell Ultrasharp U3417W monitor has a decent picture quality.
 The sub-standard contrast ratio and poor black uniformity mean that this monitor won't be the best suited for a dark room use, as black look gray and give a washed out look to dark content.
 Fortunately, as with most IPS monitor, when set in a brighter environment, the picture quality is much better.
 Viewing angles are very good and whether you look at the monitor from the side or the top, the picture quality remains pretty good.